1. Home

 My electric bill is $290/mo

-The quickest way to find an energy efficient appliance is to find the Energy Star logo: the sky blue square with a white star decorating the most efficient choices wherever you shop for appliances.
-Energy Star is a program run by the US Environmental Protection Agency, designed to make it easy for you to pick an appliance that’s affordable to run.
+The quickest way to find an energy-efficient appliance is to find the Energy Star logo: the sky blue square with a white star is on the most efficient choices wherever you shop for appliances.
+Energy Star is a program run by the US Environmental Protection Agency.

-To use the Energy Star logo on their appliances, companies need to prove that their product meets certain efficiency standards for their category.
+To be Energy Star-certified, companies need to prove their product meets certain efficiency standards for their category.
 Those standards vary by the type of product (it doesn’t make sense to judge a heat pump and a clothes dryer by the same metrics) and are updated over time.

 How Much Money Do Energy Star Appliances Save?

-While the amount you can save will vary by the model and type of appliance you’re buying and the model you’re replacing, you’ll likely spend less on energy than you did before.
+While the amount you can save will vary by the model and appliance you’re buying, the model you’re replacing, and your usage habits, you’ll likely spend less on energy.
 That’s true even if you’re replacing an old Energy Star appliance with a new one, since standards improve over time.

 A yellow energy Energy Guide label.